Table

 6. Inline actions: Actions that apply only to the current row/item.

-7. Select checkbox: Selects this row.
+7. Select checkbox: Used to select a single row.

 8. Expanded panel: Expanded table row content.